Vasundhra-Gupta/ADA/README.md

 ## 5. Maximum Stack Space used in Quick Sort in Recursion

 ### Problem :-
+Quick Sort is a recursive, divide-and-conquer sorting algorithm.
+Your task is to track and find the maximum stack space (i.e., the maximum recursion depth) used during its execution on a given array.

 ### Solution :-
+Why track stack space?
+Every recursive call in Quick Sort consumes stack space.
+In the worst case, this space can grow to O(n) (e.g., when the array is already sorted), and in the average case, it is O(log n).

+How to track?
+- Use a global or reference variable currDepth to track current recursion depth.
+- Maintain another variable maxDepth to store the maximum value reached by currDepth during recursion.
+- Increment currDepth before making recursive calls and decrement it after returning.

 ```cpp
 #include <iostream>